Trusted WordPress tutorials, when you need them most.

 Buzzsprout is one of the easiest-to-use podcasting hosting providers for beginners.
 They have been in the business since 2009 and have built a strong community of podcasters, which includes some of the top podcasters around.

-If you are just getting started, then you will find it to be incredibly easy to use.
+If you are just getting started, then you will find the service incredibly easy to use.
 Just upload your media file, and Buzzsprout automatically takes care of the rest.

 They will also automatically submit your episodes to all the top podcast directories, which ensures that your podcast is available on all devices and apps.

-Their embeddable podcast player looks great and works well on all screen sizes.
+The best feature we found was that their embeddable podcast player works well on all screen sizes.
 It shows the cover art, social sharing buttons, forward and backward skip controls, and more.

 They also offer a free WordPress plugin that makes embeds even easier.
 If you don’t want to make a website, then Buzzsprout can make one for you.
 You can customize its design and use your own custom domain name.